 Strategy: In order to effectively increase the recycling rate in Los Alamos County it is important to have an understanding of the waste stream.
-Two waste audits were performed in April 2016 and September 2016 to better understand the composition of the waste stream and to identify the materials that make up a large percentage of the waste stream that can help direct effective diversion strategies.
-Table 3 shows the results of the audit performed in April 2016.
+Two waste audits were performed in March 2016 and September 2016 to better understand the composition of the waste stream and to identify the materials that make up a large percentage of the waste stream in order to direct effective diversion strategies.
+Table 3 shows the results of the audits performed in 2016.
+It is also important to note that in September 2017 a survey of approximately 500 homes was conducted to better understand the participation rate of recycling.
+The survey found that 65% of residents set out there recycle bins on a weekly basis.
+Los Alamos County's recycling program is voluntary so more outreach on the importance of recycling may help increase the recycling rate in Los Alamos County.